SalK91/convex_optimization/docs/convex/11_intro.md

 # Chapter 1  Introduction and Overview

 Optimization is the mathematical foundation of nearly all modern machine learning, signal processing, and control systems.
-Every learning algorithm — from linear regression to deep neural networks — is ultimately an optimization procedure: it adjusts model parameters to minimize a loss or maximize a performance criterion based on observed data.
+Every learning algorithm, from linear regression to deep neural networks, is ultimately an optimization procedure: it adjusts model parameters to minimize a loss or maximize a performance criterion based on observed data.

 Convex optimization is a special and profoundly important subset of optimization.
 It provides structure, guarantees, and tractability that general nonlinear optimization often lacks.
 When the objective and constraints are convex, we obtain three fundamental advantages:

 1. Global optimality:
-   Any local minimum is also a global minimum — eliminating the risk of getting trapped in suboptimal solutions.
+   Any local minimum is also a global minimum, eliminating the risk of getting trapped in suboptimal solutions.

 2. Algorithmic stability and efficiency:
    Convex problems admit well-understood convergence behavior and can be solved reliably by gradient, Newton, or interior-point methods.